ncwgz/ncwgz.github.io/_pages/about.md

   - /about.html
 ---

-I am a PhD student at the University of Edinburgh.
+I am a second-year PhD student at the School of Informatics, University of Edinburgh.
+My current research work focuses on implementing solutions for dealing with incomplete information in relational database systems.

 # Research Interests